John-B9/UO-Sagas/README.md

 As being new to lua and to the UO Sagas assitant API, I've used and took inspiration from scripts from many other scripters/players.

-In some cases, part of the code I show here could have been partialy or totaly copied (+ adaptions).
+In some cases, part of the code I show here could have been partialy copyed and adapted (sometimes, fully copied!).
 When it is the case, I leave a comment in the top of the script with a mention.
 So thank you to all those there (like: Halesluker, Rum Runner, Zeran, ...) and feel free to do the same.

 Then if you do use that is here for your own scripts and then publish an adaption, a mention would be nice!